WilliamSampaio/Slim-Flash-Messages/README.md

 use Slim\Factory\AppFactory;
 use Slim\Views\Twig;
 use Slim\Views\TwigMiddleware;
-use WilliamSampaio\SlimFlashMessages\Flash;
+use SlimFlashMessages\Flash;
-use WilliamSampaio\SlimFlashMessages\FlashMiddleware;
+use SlimFlashMessages\FlashMiddleware;
-use WilliamSampaio\SlimFlashMessages\FlashProvider;
+use SlimFlashMessages\FlashProvider;
-use WilliamSampaio\SlimFlashMessages\FlashTwigExtension;
+use SlimFlashMessages\FlashTwigExtension;

 require __DIR__ . '/../vendor/autoload.php';